xnhp/vanted-wiki/ProjectStructure.md

 ```
 The main structure is taken from Maven.

-* Java source files should be created in `src/main/java`
+* Java source files should be created in `src/main/java`.
-* additional resources such as images, xml files, etc. should be put under `src/main/resources`
+* Additional resources such as images, xml files, etc. should be put under `src/main/resources`.
-* Java compiled classes end up in `target/classes`
+* Java compiled classes end up in `target/classes`.
-* additional JAR libraries reside in the `lib` directory
+* Additional JAR libraries reside in the `lib` directory.

 The root directory contains the following files

 * The `.classpath` and `.project` files are Eclipse project files.
-* `createAdd-on.xml` is an Ant script to create the distributable JAR file, that can be loaded in VANTED
+* `createAdd-on.xml` is an Ant script to create the distributable JAR file, that can be loaded in VANTED.

-The following files are mandatory for an Add-on
+The following files are mandatory for an Add-on:

 * `ExemplaryAddon.java` is the entry point for VANTED for the Add-on.
 This class must extend `AddonAdapter` to be recognized.
 The name of the class is not important.
-It will be defined in the XML-descriptor file below
+It will be defined in the XML-descriptor file below.
 * `StartVantedWithAddon.java` is a helper class to start VANTED from the IDE with the Add-on, without having the JAR installed.
 * `Add-on-Example.xml` is the descriptor file for the Add-on.
 Details below.